 It turns out that the inimitable Baby-G watch—that gem of ’90s babies everywhere—never actually left.
-The shock-resistant timepiece, which was released in 1994 as part of parent company Casio’s larger G-SHOCK line, was geared solely toward women, decked out in bright colours and surfer motifs that were popular at the time.
-Though the watches fell off the radar for a while, they never stopped selling, and some of our favourite celebs have actually been spotted rocking them over the last few years—the Pitch Perfect cast, Kesha, and Rihanna—signalling a rebirth of the trend we once couldn’t get enough of.
+The shock-resistant timepiece, which was released in 1994 as part of parent company Casio’s larger G-SHOCK line, was geared solely toward women, decked out in bright colors and surfer motifs that were popular at the time.
+Though the watches fell off the radar for a while, they never stopped selling, and some of our favorite celebs have actually been spotted rocking them over the last few years—the Pitch Perfect cast, Kesha, and Rihanna—signaling a rebirth of the trend we once couldn’t get enough of.
 Consider it the anti–Apple Watch.

 Gave your watch away?
 Get in on the nostalgia with a new Baby-G.

 Much to the dismay of ’90s babies everywhere, months of rumors led to reality when favored teen brand Delia*s filed for bankruptcy this past December.
 The chain, which most of us knew and loved for its quirkily styled catalogs (complete with witty illustrations and the same recurring models), had been struggling for a few years amid the onslaught of newer online retailers.
 Even Anna Kendrick eulogized the brand, in tweet form, of course.
 But it looks like our prayers have been answered (somewhat) with the recent announcement that the brand will be returning in online-only form (plus the catalog, naturally) come August.
 It may not be the same as hopping into the good-old mall, but at least we’ll have our go-to spot for nostalgic graphic tees again.

 Keep your eyes peeled on the Delia*s relaunch on Instagram.